 The advantages of the two-stage process include the ability of the PE during the first stage to interact extensively on technical matters with bidders which are not permissible in a one-stage process.
 In this way, the PE can learn from the market and adapt its requirements to maximize competition.
 In addition, a two-stage process allows a PE, in the first stage, to state its requirements in more general functional terms than the detailed functional and technical requirements necessary to carry out a one-stage process.
 By knowing the bidders and their technologies prior to the second stage, this reduces the burden of preparing detailed functional and technical requirements.

 A one-stage process is most appropriate for relatively straightforward procurement of fairly standard technologies and ancillary services.
-In contrast, the additional capacity to review technical proposals, revise technical requirements and interact directly with the suppliers during the first stage make the two-stage process more suitable for the procurement of items with complex and rapidly changing technologies and for procurements which involve extensive technical services.
+In contrast, the additional capacity to review technical proposals, revise technical requirements and interact directly with the suppliers during the first stage makes the two-stage process more suitable for the procurement of items with complex and rapidly changing technologies and for procurements which involve extensive technical services.

 For procurements below the prescribed threshold, the time and expense involved in open competitive tendering may not be worthwhile and other procurement methods may be used, provided that the PE is satisfied that value for money can be obtained.
 It is important that procurements are not artificially split as a means of avoiding the threshold for open competitive tendering and any such practice would be regarded as an offence.
 This rule does not, however, prevent PEs from dividing a requirement into lots or packages as a means of attracting offers from a greater number of providers, particularly from small and medium-sized enterprises.